-The Mainz State Museum is one of Germany's oldest museums.
+The Landesmuseum Mainz is one of the oldest museums in Germany and is now the cultural history museum in Rhineland-Palatinate.
 Its extensive collections of art and cultural history today include paintings, sculptures and prints from the Middle Ages to the present, archaeological finds from Mainz and Rhine-Hessia dating back to Roman times, pre- and proto-historic artifacts, crafts from the region as well as Jewish cultural objects.
-Five scientists manage the collections and work on their development.
+Several scientists manage the collections and work on their development.

-The State Museum provides originals to science as primary sources that can be re-visited again and again, and if being properly maintained will preserve this quality even for the following generations.
-The State Museum finally fulfils its legal mandate of granting access to all citizens to their cultural heritage by its high standards with regard to the quality of presentation, through an active, best possible target group-specific approach of the entire social spectrum of the population and a comprehensive understanding of accessibility.
+The State Museum offers science originals as primary sources, which can be questioned again and again and, if properly preserved, this quality can also be offered to future generations.
+Finally, the Landesmuseum Mainz complies with the statutory mandate to enable all citizens to participate in the cultural heritage through high standards of communication quality, through an active, target-group-specific approach to the entire social spectrum of the population, if possible, and through a comprehensive understanding of accessibility.